ClaytonYoung/ClaytonYoung.github.io/assets/Metis/EDA/EDA.md

 ---
-title: MTA Food Truck Traffic EDA
+title: MTA Food Truck Foot Traffic
 ---

 ## Highest Exiting Foot Traffic for MTA Stations in the Bronx to Increase Potential Sales of Food Truck Business